Slickplan

 • Will customers or users find it valuable

-• Skills and capabilities necessary to bring in
+• Skills and capabilities your team may need to add

-It’s better to spend some extra time on this concept development process than rush through only to realize you’re developing a product or service that isn’t quite right.
+It’s better to spend extra time on this part of the concept development process than rush through only to realize you’re developing a product or service that isn’t quite right.

 Concept development examples